 The CSRD: Breaking Down the Walls Between ESG and Finance

-There’s a lot to talk about in the European Commission’s proposals for a Corporate Sustainability Reporting Directive (CSRD) that were shared on April 21.
-I will explore some of its biggest talking points in a moment, but for now I’m going to start with a change that might seem trivial to some.
+There’s a lot to talk about in the European Commission’s proposals for a Corporate Sustainability Reporting Directive (CSRD) that were shared in 2021.
+I will explore some of the biggest talking points in a moment, but for now I’m going to start with a change that might seem trivial to some.
 The name of the directive.

 Is all ESG data really “non-financial?"

 Many organizations have long argued that a number of ESG topics have a clear financial impact.
 This is the case with BlackRock, which often refers to the financial effect of ESG-related issues in its famous annual CEO letters.
 At Bloomberg, Michael Bloomberg chairs the Task Force on Climate-Related Financial Disclosures.
 And the financial merit of ESG initiatives has been the topic of many speeches over the years at the IFRS Foundation.
 Significantly, the IFRS Foundation recently established a working group to start toward the proposed SSB, noting that the “working group will be chaired by the IFRS Foundation and include participation by the IASB, given the need for connectivity with financial reporting."

 As a result, the European Commission’s impact assessment concluded that, “many organizations, initiatives, and practitioners in this field refer to 'sustainability’ information.
 It is therefore preferable to use the term ‘sustainability information’ in place of ‘non-financial information.'
 Directive 2013/34/EU should therefore be amended to take account of this change in terminology.”
 The result of this?
 The CSRD.